peter88213/nvhelp-en/source/section_menu.rst

 Export section descriptions for editing
 ---------------------------------------

-**Export an ODT document**
+**Export an ODT document that can be imported again after editing**

-This will generate a new OpenDocument text document (odt) containing a **full synopsis** with part/chapter headings and section descriptions that can be edited and reimported.
+With **Export section descriptions for editing**, you can create a text document with a **full synopsis** containing part/chapter headings and section descriptions that can be edited and reimported.
 File name suffix is ``_sections_tmp``.